Off-Duty Headlines - April'22

 Agency Blind Spot:

-Whether off-duty, special events, or overtime, agencies must have job distribution protocol and reporting capabilities in place to increase transparency and quickly delineate between double-dipping and legitimate compensation to protect officers, agencies, and taxpayers.
+Whether off-duty, special events, or overtime, agencies must have job distribution protocols and reporting capabilities in place to increase transparency and quickly delineate between double-dipping and legitimate compensation to protect officers, agencies, and taxpayers.

 5/2/22 With Wealthy Neighborhoods Turning To Armed Private Security, Questions Raised About Accountability